Santa Monica Pier: Films

-The Santa Monica Pier has been used as a filming location for many decades.
+The Santa Monica Pier lies within the studio zone; consequently, it has been used as a filming location for many decades.
 The amusement park attractions as they existed in 1930s are seen prominently in the Our Gang short Fish Hooky (1933).
 It also appears prominently in Tillie's Punctured Romance (1914), Quicksand (1950), Elmer Gantry (1960), 1941 (1979 film), The Opposite of Sex (1998), They Shoot Horses, Don't They?
 (1969), Night Tide (1961), Bean (1997), The Sting (1973), Farewell, My Lovely (1975) with Robert Mitchum, Her (2013), A Night at the Roxbury (1998), Mighty Joe Young (1998), Miracle Beach, Forrest Gump (there is a Bubba Gump Shrimp Company Restaurant on the pier), Not Another Teen Movie, Iron Man, Desperate Teenage Lovedolls, Dark Ride, Cellular, The Hottie and the Nottie, Falling Down, Ruthless People (the pier is the site of the movie's climactic final scene), Love Stinks, Hancock, The Happytime Murders, Sharknado, the indie romantic comedy She Wants Me, and Hannah Montana: The Movie (the scene with Lilly's birthday party).
 During the earthquake in the movie 2012, the pier can be seen sinking beneath the waves.
 The Natalie Wood film Inside Daisy Clover (1965) features the pier in the beginning of the picture.
 The pier was also featured in the 2012 film version of Rock of Ages.
-The Glenn Miller Story with Jimmy Stewart has a sequence toward the beginning where he goes to the "La Monica Ballroom" for an audition.
-The pier is also featured in the 2018 film Pacific Rim Uprising, starring John Boyega, where a kaiju attack destroys the pier, as well as the entire city.
-Jack Dawson in Titanic referenced the pier, which would have been just three years old in 1912, when Titanic sank.
+The Glenn Miller Story with Jimmy Stewart has a sequence toward the beginning where he goes to the La Monica Ballroom for an audition.
+The pier is also featured in the 2018 film Pacific Rim Uprising, starring John Boyega, where a kaiju attack destroys the pier (as well as the entire city).
+Jack Dawson in Titanic references the pier, which would have been just three years old in 1912, when the ship sank.